OliverACollins/ecg-to-midi/README.md

 ## Ideas for both live and pre-recorded ECG-to-MIDI conversion
 - Change in BPM = change in pitch of note
 - Change in BPM = more or less gain/distiortion
-- Make a particularly relaxing version for biofeedback meditation session(?) - find an appropriate instrument on Ableton (e.g., ambient synth, marimba, acoustic instrument)
+- Make a particularly relaxing version for biofeedback meditation session(?) - find an appropriate instrument on Ableton (e.g., ambient synth, marimba, acoustic instrument).
+Look for instruments that can be arpeggiated (e.g., marimba)
 - Maybe make a paradigm focusing on HRV?
 Would need to be highly-sensitive to intervals between heart beats.
 Although, cannot really see any useful psychological applications of this idea

 ## Troubleshooting